PhD-MU/YearlyBackupOrganizer/README.md

 # 📦 BackupYearOrganizer

 Automatically organize your backup files into yearly folders — fast, safe, and with detailed reporting.

+Feel free to modify it to suit your own needs.
+I’m happy if it helped make your work easier.

 ---
 <br><br>